-a) A summary discussion of the Bank's approach to assessing the adequacy of its capital to support current and future activities.
+a.
+Quantative Disclosures a) A summary discussion of the Bank's approach to assessing the adequacy of its capital to support current and future activities.
 The Bank assesses the adequacy of its capital in terms of Section 13 (1) of the Bank Company Act, 1991 (Amended upto 2013) and instruction contained in BRPD Circular No. 18 dated 21 December 2014 (Implementation of Basel III in Bangladesh).
-However, in terms of the regulatory guidelines, the Bank computes the capital charge / requirement as under:

-- (a) Credit risk: On the basis of Standardized Approach - (b) Market risk: On the basis of Standardized Approach; and - (c) Operational risk: On the basis of Basic Indicator Approach.

-As per Basel-III norms, capital adequacy i.e. buffer capital is must for banks to protect the unexpected losses against the risk profile and future business growth of the bank.
+However, in terms of the regulatory guidelines, the Bank computes the capital charge / requirement as under: (a) Credit risk : On the basis of Standardized Approach (b) Market risk : On the basis of Standardized Approach; and (c) Operational risk: On the basis of Basic Indicator Approach.As per Basel-III norms, capital adequacy i.e. buffer capital is must for banks to protect the unexpected losses against the risk profile and future business growth of the bank.
 As per new guidelines, Capital Conservation Buffer @ 2.50% (gradually @ 0.625% per year upto 2019) in the form of tier-1 capital is to maintain to absorb more shocks in addition to 10% in earlier requirement.
 Under the Standardized Approach of the RBCA guidelines of Basel-III, counterparties credit rating are determined on the basis of risk profile assessed by the External Credit Assessment Institutions (ECAIs) duly recognized by Bangladesh Bank to derive risk-weights of exposures under the portfolio of claims.
 According to the guideline, the rated exposures of a bank will reduce the Risk Weights and the regulatory capital requirement as well as create the room to expand the business of the bank.
 This will also enable the bank to assess the creditworthiness of the borrowers as well, to an acceptable level.

-To withstand these challenges, the Board of Directors & the Senior Management of the bank emphasized rigorously round the year 2015 on corporate borrowers credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.
+To maintain adequate capital OBL has already issued two Subordinated Bonds i. e., Subordinated Bond-1 of Tk.
+220 crore (qualifying amount as on 31 st December 2017 is Tk.
+88 crore) on 26 th December 2013 and Subordinated Bond-2 of Tk.
+400 crore on 27 th October 2016.
+To withstand challenges and considering the future possible shortfall of adequate capital, OBL is further approaching to issue a Subordinated Bond of Tk.
+400 crore to ensure more than adequate capital against the regulatory requirement to upheld and strengthen the confidence of its investors, depositors and other stakeholders.
+The Board of Directors & the Senior Management of the bank emphasized rigorously round the year 2017 on corporate borrowers credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.
 Accordingly, Asset Marketing & Credit Risk Management (CRM) teams have taken all-out efforts to increase the number of corporate borrower's exposures under rated.
-They are constantly taking the initiatives through guidance of the Senior Management; series of meetings, correspondence, awareness program with the allied concerns i.e. branches of the bank & ECAIs

-As per BASEL-III Guidelines, a BASEL Committee comprised of senior Management / Department Heads of relevant sectors have been formed to conduct quarterly meeting chaired by Managing Director to tightly supervise and implement the instructions of The Board of Directors.
-Considering the future shortfall of adequate capital, the bank is approaching to issue a Subordinated Bond of Tk.
-400 crore to ensure more than adequate capital against the regulatory requirement to upheld and strengthen the confidence of its investors, depositors and other stakeholders.
+They are constantly taking the initiatives through guidance of the Senior Management; series of meetings, correspondence, awareness program with the allied concerns i.e. branches of the bank & ECAIs.
+As per BASEL-III Guidelines, a BASEL Committee comprised of senior Management / Department Heads of relevant sectors have been formed to conduct quarterly meeting chaired by Managing Director to supervise and implement the instructions of regulatory requirement as per Bangladesh Bank Guidelines.

-Amount in Crore